PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Wiring Gates

 Dig a trench under your gate.
-If it is a narrow, walk through gate, 4”-6” deep will suffice.
-However, if heavy equipment, such as trucks or tractors will be going through the gate, the trench should be 8” to 10” deep.
+If it's a narrow walk-through gate, then 4"-6" deep will suffice.
+However, if trucks or tractors will be passing through, the trench should be 8" to 10" deep.

-NOTE: We recommend you thread all positive wiring through conduit (a piece of ¾” flexible, Poly water pipe) to avoid abrasion and to prevent shorting between negative and positive wires.
-Bury the pipe 8” to 10” deep.
+NOTE: On Underground Wiring, we recommend threading all positive wiring through a piece of ¾" conduit (flexible Poly water pipe) to avoid abrasion and prevent shorting between negative and positive wires.
+Bury the pipe 8" to 10" deep.
 Strap the ends of the pipe to the gate posts with the ends turned down to prevent rain and dirt from filling the pipe.
+You can apply a silicone sealant to the pipe ends to help discourage housing critters.

-NOTE: The insulation on the underground wire should not breakdown at less than 15,000 volts.
-If the guard voltage is less than 15,000 volts, the wire may leak electricity, which will affect the integrity of your fence.
-Your animals may not want to cross over the buried wire if they sense electricity beneath them.
+NOTE: The insulation on the underground lead-out wire should not break down at less than 15,000 volts.
+If the guard voltage is less than 15,000 volts, the wire may leak electricity, affecting your fence's integrity.
+Your animals may avoid crossing over the buried wire if they sense electricity beneath.

-Connect a piece of copper insulated lead-out wire to one of the strands by connecting the wire to the Braid with a poly rope splicer.
-Run the wire underground and re-attach it to the strand on the opposite side of the gate, using another poly rope splicer.
-To electrify additional strands, jump the electricity, vertically, from that strand to other strands to be electrified, as described above.
+Connect a piece of lead-out wire to one of the strands by connecting the wire to the braid with a copper split bolt connector.
+Run the wire underground and re-attach it to the strand on the opposite side of the gate with another copper split bolt connector.
+To electrify additional strands, jump the electricity vertically from that strand to other strands to be electrified, as described above.

-TIP – When running underground wires be sure to apply tape to the wire that will serve as the negative wire.
-The use of tape is to allow you to identify the negative wire to avoid shorting out the entire system by accidentally cross wiring the negative and positive wires.
+TIP –– When running underground lead-out wire, apply tape to the wire that will serve as the negative wire.
+Later, you'll easily identify the negative wire and avoid shorting out the system by accidentally cross-wiring the negative and positive wires.

 Standard Gate Wiring Diagram: